Kehrlann/testcontainers-dex/sample-spring/README.md

 # Samples, with Spring Boot

 This samples shows you how to use `testcontainers-dex` with Spring Boot.
+It requires the `wf.garnier:spring-boot-testcontainers-dex:3.2.0` dependency.

 ## Running the app